loopwerk/loopwerk.io/content/articles/2025-06-03-drf-action-serializers.md

         return Post.objects.all()
 ```

 The `PostSerializer` class is used for everything: the list of posts, retrieving a single post, the payload when creating or updating a post, and the response when creating or updating a post.

 I find that this is often not what I want; for example I often want a simple version of the model to be returned in the list endpoint (`/posts/`), while the full model is returned in the retrieve endpoint (`/posts/{post_id}/`).
-And I also often want that the *input* serializer is different from the *output* serializer, when creating or updating something.
+And I also often want that the _input_ serializer is different from the _output_ serializer, when creating or updating something.

-Using different serializers in the list and retrieve endpoints isn’t too hard:
+Using different serializers in the list and retrieve endpoints isn't too hard:

 ```python
 class PostViewSet(viewsets.ModelViewSet):